-Safety should not be an afterthought.
-Before installing, servicing or calibrating review and follow applicable policies and procedures to ensure worker safety.
-Machinery must be in a safe state and be aware of any additional hazards that can arise when installing and calibrating higher force transducers.
+Don't let safety be an afterthought.
+Before beginning calibration of transducers, review and follow applicable policies and procedures to ensure worker safety.
+Machinery must be in a safe state, and you should be aware of additional hazards that can arise when calibrating higher force transducers.
+The following points are important to remember:

-- When "dead-weights" are used to produce a force, always wear steel-toed shoes. - When manually handling weights, use safe lifting practices to avoid injury. - Size any cordage or straps with an ample safety factor to reduce the chances of failure and falling weights. - Consider where the cords and weights will travel to should a failure occur. - Check that all hardware is mounted with appropriate fasteners (thread size and pitch, fastener grade, length of thread engagement).
+- When dead weights are used to produce a force, always wear steel-toed shoes. - When manually handling weights, use safe lifting practices to avoid injury. - Size any cordage or straps with an ample safety factor to reduce the chances of failure and falling weights. - Consider where the cords and weights will travel should a failure occur. - Check that all hardware is mounted with the appropriate fasteners (thread size and pitch, fastener grade, length of thread engagement).